smadixd/toolbox-cli/README.md

 For example, to ping google.com, you can run:

-toolbox-cli ping google.com
+toolbox-cli net ping --url google.com

 To check the disk usage of the current directory, you can run:

-toolbox-cli disk-usage .
+toolbox-cli info diskUsage

 ## Contributing